iarna/funstream/README.md

 stream returned by `fun()` will write to that first FunStream and read from the end of your chain.
 (With the usual error propagation.)

-### fun(writableStream[, opts]) → FunStream
+### fun(writableStream[, opts]) → PromiseStream

 Writable streams can't be fun per se, since being fun means having iterators.
-But they can at least promise their results.
-If you make a writable stream fun then you'll get a stream/promise hybrid.
-All the power of a stream, but with the promise methods of your favorite promise implementation.
-The promise will Resolve when the stream finishes and Reject if it errors.

-This is how `reduce` and `forEach` get their return values.
+What we can do is make them resolvable as promises, with an extra feature or two.

 ### fun(array[,opts]) → FunStream